-This post is part of the WITNESS Media Lab’s series,“Eyes On ICE: Documenting Abuses Against Immigrant Communities.”
+This post is part of the WITNESS US Program and Media Lab’s series,“Eyes On ICE: Documenting Abuses Against Immigrant Communities.”
 The following is a case study for the consideration of immigration attorneys, advocates, and community members nationwide thinking through the creative use of video in defending individuals against deportation.
 The case at hand was filed in California and relies on ninth circuit case law; however, video may be used strategically as powerful evidence to corroborate the experience of a person who has been detained no matter your location.
 Read Part 1 of this case study which looks at how video was used in public advocacy campaigns around Juan’s case.

 Case at a Glance: